fulup-bzh/OidConnect/README.md

 3) Optional Route annotation to run samples.

  OidConnect does not depend on annotation, but samples use route annotation.
-If you want to run sample out of the box you need to add "laravel-annotations" dependencies as those have been removed from standard L5 distribution.
+If you want to run sample out of the box you should install "laravel-annotations" that is one of LaravelCollective packages.

-     composer require "adamgoose/laravel-annotations" # https://github.com/adamgoose/laravel-annotations
+     composer require "laravelcollective/annotations" # http://laravelcollective.com/docs/5.0/annotations
      composer update

 4) If you want to use Orange provider for test, create an alias on localhost